Architectural Art for Places of Legacy

 4. Individually cast in our proprietary crystallized quartz resin, each piece has the weight and presence of stone and offers a perfectly tuned texture and feel in the hand, conveying permanence.

-After casting, each memento/ornament is hand-finished, accented with gold, carefully packaged, and shipped to you.
-Mementos measure approximately 3–4” x 5–6” and are $20 each, with a minimum order of 200 pieces in the intial project.
+After casting, each memento/ornament is hand-finished, embellished with gold ornamentation, carefully packaged, and shipped to you.
+Mementos measure approximately 3–4” x 5–6” and are $20 each, with a minimum order of 200 pieces in the intial project, along with the original large relief work.
 Subsequent orders of mementos are shipped in quantities of 200 or more.

 institutional advancement gift, original sketch for prototype